 One of the most fun ways to spread the news!
 You and your fiancé will get the joy of seeing everyone's faces when they learn you are engaged, and the fun of an engagement party without the awkwardness of asking for gifts.
 Make sure that you don't invite anyone to the party who won't be invited to the wedding, and don't do it at a someone else's event (such as a birthday party) where they might feel upstaged.

 The most modern way to do it!
 Many companies offer easy-to-create personal websites that will help you keep guests updated on the details of your wedding.
 Once you've created a site, you can send an email letting friends and family know the URL.
-This is a very informal way to announce your engagement, and has many of the same limitations that a printed announcement does, plus the added disadvantage that it will omit guests who don't use the internet.
-I suggest that if you create a wedding website, you also announce it in a more traditional way.
+This is a very informal way to announce your engagement and has many of the same limitations that a printed announcement does, plus the added disadvantage that it will omit guests who don't use the internet.

 - Mailing Formal Engagement Announcements: